 Winslet is an English name, meaning “Wynn’s stream.”

-The name has been a surname for most of its existence, and it’s not until recently that it has been considered as a first name.
+This name beginning with W has been a surname for most of its existence, and it’s not until recently that it has been considered as a first name.
 The most famous example of this name is the actress, Kate Winslet.

 Zarya is a name of Slavic origin.